Tharun-Yenduri/CMOS-circuit-design-workshop/README.md

   - Here we equate the above two conditions and we get the critical electic field,For contunity, put ∈ = ∈c
   - **2Vsat = μn.∈c**
       - **∈c = (2Vsat/μn)**
-   - when rederiving the drain current using above condition
+   - while rederiving the drain current using above condition
    - Id=-Vn(x).Qi(x).W
    - **Id = (μn.Cox/1+(Vds/∈c.L)).(W/L).[(Vgs-Vt)Vds-Vds^2/2]** which is too complex while using for calculations.
    - For the cutoff region Id=0 as Vgt<0